Gustav Engvall

-Gustav Per Fredrik Engvall (born 29 April 1996) is a Swedish professional footballer who plays as a forward for I liga club Miedź Legnica.
+Gustav Per Fredrik Engvall (born 29 April 1996) is a Swedish professional footballer who plays as a forward for Veikkausliiga club KuPS.

 Career

 Starting his career with Färjestadens GoIF, Engvall subsequently played for IFK Göteborg in the Allsvenskan.

 In 2016, he signed for EFL Championship side Bristol City, and made his debut in a 2–1 win over Fulham in the EFL Cup on 21 September.

 Engvall was loaned out to Djurgården in 2017 for an initial six month period, later extended until the end of the 2017 season.

 He returned to IFK Göteborg on loan in March 2018.

 On 29 June 2018, Engvall joined Mechelen on a two-year contract.

 On 10 August 2022, Engvall moved on loan to Sarpsborg 08 in Norway until the end of 2022.

 On 30 December 2024, he signed a two-and-a-half-year deal with Polish second-tier club Miedź Legnica with an option for a further year.

+On 3 February 2026, Engvall moved to Finnish side KuPS on a one-year contract.